eniz/eniz/README.md

 ### Hi there, I am Eniz Gülek 👋

 I am working as a Senior Front-End Developer at Getir.
-My focus is client base development cycle such as React, Next.js.
+My focus is client base development cycle such as React, Next.js and React Native.
 I mostly used Javascript, Typescript.

 ### How to find me? 📨